muratk5n/thirdwave/en/2022/06/lab-grown-meat.md

-The company is further extending their collaboration with the Dutch based mycoprotein start up ENOUGH, which will combine the chicken biomass within their plant based matrix
+The company is further extending their collaboration with the Dutch based mycoprotein start up ENOUGH, which will combine the chicken biomass within their plant based matrix...